Florecer Here & There

-A compass to guide us toward well-being here and there is a massive ephemeral mandala made of corn, beans, rice and painted protest banners, conceptualized and designed by Emily C-D, and created in community as a central feature of Florecer Aquí y Allá (Flourish Here and There), a trans-local, pro-migration festival organized by Otros Dreams en Acción (ODA).
+A compass to guide us toward well-being here and there is a massive ephemeral mandala made of corn, beans, rice and painted protest banners, conceptualized and designed by Emily C-D, and created in community as a central feature of Florecer Aquí y Allá ("Flourish Here and There" in English), a pro-migration festival organized by Otros Dreams en Acción (ODA).
 Installed in the Zócalo main square of Mexico City on July 6, 2019, the artwork invited people to consider migration from an environmental perspective and through an artistic and participatory process.
 The mandala was interactive, with the public walking across it, as well as becoming a stage for various performances throughout the day.
-After the event, all of the seeds used in the construction of the giant 50 ft. mandala—nearly 700 lbs—were donated to local shelters so that migrants might eat.
+After the event, all of the seeds used in the construction of the giant mandala—nearly 700 lbs—were donated to local shelters so that migrants might eat.
 Florecer Aquí y Allá was the recipient of the Best Citizen Action Award in the Premios Ciudad, Mexico City, 2019.

 "Over 3k+ deportees, returnees, refugees, allies, volunteers, attendees, and passers-by came together...The artist Emily C-D co-created with us a stunning fifty-foot wide mandala made of seeds that had six trans-local demands: Families Belong Together, Diverse Communities, People Before Papers, Safety and Inclusion, Education and Jobs, Abolish Migrant Detention.
 Six minimum conditions that we all need in order to flourish in our countries of origin and in the communities we join throughout our migration journey.
 A seventh condition, Climate Justice and the importance of defending our territories, arose as an overarching message of the artistic action evoked by the corn, beans, and rice [used] to make the mandala."